abhishekswain/jasmine2-protractor-utils/README.md

  Path where HTML report will be saved.
 If path does not exist , will be created. e.g './reports/something/savehere/' , please take care of './' and '/' at the beginning and end.

+ If you want to use the default location , pass value - 'true'.

  Default: 'reports/htmlReports'